Welcome to Liberal Arts at Warwick!

 Welcome Week and the start of term

-Each year we select a book for students to read before the degree starts, for discussion in Welcome Week (26 September to the 2 October 2022) and other sessions in Term 1.
+Each year we select a book for students to read before the degree starts, for discussion in Welcome Week (25th-30th September 2023) and other sessions in Term 1.

-The book we have selected for this year’s incoming cohort is Games: Agency as Art by C. Thi Nguyen.
-The book will help us think about why games matter and why they can help us rethink the beauty of our own reasoning and actions in the real world.
+The book we have selected for this year’s incoming cohort is After Work: A History of the Home and the Fight for Free Time by Helen Hester and Nick Srnicek.
+The book will help us think about our use of time, how this relates to gender, and how this relationship has evolved under capitalism.
 We have chosen this book as it links nicely with some of the Problem-Based Learning approaches we use in the department, and because it strikes a balance between interdisciplinary learning and engaged citizenship (two pillars of Liberal Arts learning).

-While we would encourage you to purchase the recommended reading mentioned above, you are able to access the book as an e-book via the Warwick Library.
+While we would encourage you to purchase the recommended reading mentioned above, you are able to access the book via the Warwick Library.

 Advice from Liberal Arts Graduate, Lily Rose